clinical-meteor/cookbook/cookbook/architecture-overview.md

+## Architecture Overview

-The Redwood Methodology is an application architecture for building next-gen EMR applications using document-oriented databases and web technologies.
-Unlike application architectures which focus on simply emulating companies like Facebook which host millions of concurrent users, the Redwood Methodology is more of a multi-tenant Wordpress model, focusing on managing billions and trillions of historical documents that must be systematically accessed and reviewed.
+Unlike application architectures which focus on simply emulating companies like Facebook which host millions of concurrent users, Clinical Meteor is built with a multi-tenant Wordpress model, focusing on managing billions and trillions of historical documents that must be systematically accessed and reviewed.
 The purpose of the following document is to provide a methodology and convention for developers to use that allows them to focus on clinical problems rather than technical ones.

-The Redwood Methodology began with a simple diagram documenting the architecture of Meteor, an isomorphic application framework that uses JavaScript on the server, client, and database; and which happens to use a document-oriented database.
+To understand Clinical Meteor, one must begin by understand  architecture of Meteor, an isomorphic application framework that uses JavaScript on the server, client, and database; and which happens to use a document-oriented database.

 ![Meteor Architecture](https://raw.githubusercontent.com/clinical-meteor/cookbook/master/images/MeteorMicroserviceArchitecture.png)